revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/SQL_Interview_Ques.md

 ---

-57. Assume, you have two tables "customers" and "orders".
-So tell me how will you execute the right join between both the tables?
+57. Assume, you have two tables’ "customers" and "orders".
+So, tell me how will you execute the right join between both tables?

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details><summary> <b>Show Answer</b> </summary>

 >
 ```sql